 - In Colobot, after you unlock a planet in the normal missions, you also unlock its sandbox version, where you can build any of the buildings and robots you have already unlocked in the main campaign.

 - DayZ from ARMA 2 might be Dead Rising 2 OTR's realistic other.
 Sadly this is limited due to Perma-death.

-- Dead Rising 2 Off The Record features this, making it the Trope Namer, and is Exactly What It Says on the Tin.
+- Dead Rising 2: Off the Record features this and is Exactly What It Says on the Tin.
 The player has the freedom to do everything they could normally, but with infinite time.
-The game goes through a loop of the games 3-4 day cycle, every survivor's a psychopath, and there's challenges to do to unlock Protoman's outfit or just get achievements, and if you got a buddy to play, co-operative Sandbox Mode!
+The game goes through a loop of the games 3-4 day cycle, every survivor's a psychopath, and there's challenges to do to unlock Protoman's outfit or just get achievements, and if you got a buddy to play, co-operative version of this!
 It's supposed to be Dead Rising 1's Infinite Mode's spiritual successor.

-- As mentioned above Sandbox Mode in DR2: OTR Dead Rising 1 had Infinite Mode which had Frank survive and vice versa.
+- In DR2: OTR Dead Rising 1 had Infinite Mode which had Frank survive and vice versa.
 Could be averted since it got a hunger system exclusive to DR1 which depletes Frank's health one by one after 120 seconds, giving you finite time to roam around the games world freely.

 - Toy Story 3, the game, is most famous for its sandbox mode.

 - Zoo Tycoon has Freeform games as an alternative to the scenarios.
 Here you have no objectives to complete, and can design a zoo as you wish in one of many maps.
 You don't have unlimited funds, but can choose to start with anywhere from $10,000 to $500,000.
 You also still have to research various upgrades and unlock objects.
 Marine Mania adds a "Kids Map", which is even more of a sandbox, starting you off with a few exhibits and with everything unlocked.